klayrHQ/klayr-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to improve the Lisk Documentation
+about: Suggest an idea to improve the Klayr Documentation
 title: ''
 labels: feature
 assignees: ''